top of page

 Piazza Navona | Rome, Italy

-When you are fat, happy, and have done a little shopping reverse the walk.
-Take in each site again, under the moon.
-In the evening, there will be fewer foreigners and more locals out walking with their families.
+When you finish dinner, reverse the walk.
+Take in each site again, under the night sky.
+In the evening, there will be fewer tourists, and more locals out walking with their families.
 The piazzas and palaces are as stunning under streetlight as the sunlight.
-When you arrive back at the Spanish Steps, buy a gelato and enjoy the steps communally with the rest of the crowd.

 Night | Spanish Steps | Rome, Italy